Blessing56/printf/README.md

 Handle the precision for non-custom conversion specifiers.

+11. It's depressing when you're still around and your albums are out of print

+Handle the 0 flag character for non-custom conversion specifiers

 13. Print is the sharpest and the strongest weapon of our party

 Handle the following custom conversion specifier: